NSNihalreddy/VELTECH-SUMMER-INTERNSHIP-/Innolift Ventures/Track 2/DAY 6/README.md

 # Day 6 - Algorithm Comparison

-## Objective
+## Project
-Compare multiple machine learning algorithms for the Customer Churn Prediction project and identify the best-performing model.
+Customer Churn Prediction System

-## Dataset
+## Work Completed Today

-E-commerce Customer Churn Dataset
+- Loaded and analyzed the E-commerce Customer Churn dataset.

-## Steps Performed
-1. Loaded the dataset into Google Colab.
-2. Identified the target column (churn).
-3. Separated features and target variables.
-4. Converted categorical data into numerical format using one-hot encoding.
+- Performed data preprocessing and converted categorical features into numerical format.
-5. Split the dataset into training and testing sets.
+- Split the dataset into training and testing sets.
-6. Trained the following models:
+- Trained and evaluated four machine learning algorithms:
   - Logistic Regression
   - Decision Tree
   - Random Forest
   - Gradient Boosting
-7. Evaluated models using:
-   - Accuracy
-   - Precision
-   - Recall
-   - F1-Score
+- Compared model performance using Accuracy, Precision, Recall, and F1-Score.
-8. Created a comparison table and exported it to CSV.
+- Generated a comparison table and exported the results to a CSV file.
-9. Selected the best-performing model.
+- Analyzed the results and selected the most suitable model for the project.

-## Results
+## Model Comparison Results

 | Model | Accuracy |
 |---------|---------|